-Take a closer look at our neurological reactions that are responsible for our relaxation and stress responses...
+Take a closer look at the neurological reactions responsible for our relaxation and stress responses...

 Where ‘fight or flight’ prepares our body to do just that, flooding our system with adrenalin, increasing blood flow to our limbs and making us generally more alert, ‘rest and digest’ slows us down.
-It prioritizes blood flow to our internal organs, and reduces our heart rate etc. All in the aid of helping us relax and heal.
+It prioritizes blood flow to our internal organs and reduces our heart rate.
+All in the aid of helping us relax and heal.

 Stress is natural, it is a regular occurrence in our lives and we need to accept that.
 What we need to realize is that our body's reaction to stress is instant and unconscious.
 We don’t have to think about it.. it just switches straight into ‘fight or flight, with an anxious thought, when we are late for work etc. When in 'fight or flight' mode, the hormones produced actively block our ability to heal and rest!